Last updated on 13th June 2024

 The idea is to develop applications as rapidly as possible by gathering continuous feedback and using that to develop frequent iterations of a software.
 The need for RAD came from the increasingly competitive market of software development.

-How RAD works
+How does RAD work?

 RAD project management is usually broken down into cycles that run on repeat.
 Each cycle begins by defining your project requirements.
 From there, you create and release a prototype to a defined number of users.